JeffersonLab/hps-analysis/README.md

 ## Tools in this reo:
 * [MiniDst](https://github.com/JeffersonLab/hps-analysis/tree/master/MiniDst)
-    * Sub directory that contains code to create simple "flat" NTuple type ROOT files from LCIO or 2015/2016 DST files.
+    * Sub directory that contains the code to create simple "flat" NTuple type ROOT files from LCIO or 2015/2016 DST files.